isabella232/kubernetes-docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Intel's Kubernetes\* Documentation Site!
+Welcome to Intel®'s Kubernetes\* Documentation Site!
 ====================================================
-Intel is committed to furthering open cloud innovation to support data-centric, edge-distributed workloads of the future and provide greater computing performance, speed, security, storage, networking and more.
+Intel® is committed to furthering open cloud innovation to support data-centric, edge-distributed workloads of the future and provide greater computing performance, speed, security, storage, networking and more.
 Our early contributions to Kubernetes helped extend capabilities by shaping the